OnyxDude/TC2037_Evidence2/readme.md

 ### Basic syntax rules

-To better understand how Esperanto forms sentences, here are the basic rules that i will model in the grammar:
+To better understand how Esperanto forms sentences, here are the basic rules that I will model in the grammar according to the official Esperanto page (Esperanto Grammar, n.d.):

 1. Basic sentence structure follows Subject-Verb-Object (SVO) order, though other orders are grammatically possible due to the accusative marking.